ybicke/Machine-Learning-Project-for-ETH-AI-Center/README.md

 ### Install dependencies

 1. Install [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html)
-1. Run `conda create --name ml_project --file conda-<linux/osx/win>-64.lock` (replace `<linux/osx/win>` with your OS) to create the Anaconda environment.
+1. Navigate to the project directory, then run `conda create --name ml_project --file conda-<linux/osx/win>-64.lock` (replace `<linux/osx/win>` with your OS) to create the Anaconda environment.
 1. Run `conda activate ml_project` to activate the virtual environment.
 1. Run `poetry install` in the project directory to install dependencies of the project.
 1. To install MuJoCo, follow the [instructions in the GitHub repo](https://github.com/openai/mujoco-py/blob/9ea9bb000d6b8551b99f9aa440862e0c7f7b4191/README.md#install-mujoco).
 1. Try installing `mujoco-py` by running `pip install mujoco-py==1.50.1.68`.
+If it succeeds, jump to [Test MuJoCo](#test-mujoco).
 If this fails, and your OS is Windows, proceed to [Install MuJoCo on Windows](#install-mujoco-on-windows) section.
-If it installed successfully, jump to [Test MuJoCo](#test-mujoco).

 #### Install MuJoCo on Windows

 1. Install the C++ workload for Visual Studio 2019 in one of the following ways:
+   - If you already have Visual Studio 2019 or earlier installed, make sure the C++ build workload is also installed
-   - Either download and install "Build Tools for Visual Studio 2019" from the [Visual Studio downloads](https://my.visualstudio.com/Downloads?q=Visual%20Studio%202019), then select "Desktop development with C++" from the workloads to install
+   - Otherwise either download and install the latest "Build Tools for Visual Studio 2019" from the [Visual Studio downloads](https://my.visualstudio.com/Downloads?q=Visual%20Studio%202019), then select "Desktop development with C++" from the workloads to install
-   - Or install the following Chocolatey packages: [Visual Studio 2019 build tools](https://community.chocolatey.org/packages/visualstudio2019buildtools), [Visual C++ build tools](https://community.chocolatey.org/packages/visualstudio2019-workload-vctools) (in this order)
+   - Or install the following Chocolatey packages: [Visual Studio 2019 build tools](https://community.chocolatey.org/packages/visualstudio2019buildtools), [Visual C++ 2019 build tools](https://community.chocolatey.org/packages/visualstudio2019-workload-vctools) (in this order)
 1. Open "x64 Native Tools Command Prompt for VS 2019" (in `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Visual Studio 2019\Visual Studio Tools\VC`)
 1. Run `conda activate ml_project` to activate the Anaconda environment
 1. Try `pip install mujoco-py==1.50.1.68`.
 If it succeeds, proceed to the [Test MuJoCo](#test-mujoco) section.